szakosevi/polygonRoundness/README.md

 6. Check the value of error and the original radius value
 7. Sort the roundness
 8. Print the result in ascending order

+Future task:
+Create object separate by roundness object (one line from file) Complex algorithm